Bouvet Island Wedding Traditions

 Can tourists visit Bouvet Island for weddings?

-Absolutely not-and it’s not for lack of trying.
-Tourists cannot visit Bouvet Island for any purpose, whether it’s weddings, bar mitzvahs, or extreme picnics.
+Absolutely not, and it’s not for lack of trying.
+Tourists cannot visit Bouvet Island for any purpose, whether it’s weddings, celebrations, or extreme picnics.
 The 1971 Nature Reserve designation specifically prohibits tourism, allowing only scientific research or approved technical expeditions that can prove their visit benefits humanity (spoiler: your wedding doesn’t qualify).

-Charter vessels willing to attempt the journey cost $500,000-1,000,000 USD for the 10-14 day voyage from Cape Town.
-Landing requires specialized helicopters and weather conditions that occur roughly 5% of days annually.
-Between 2020-2025, zero tourist visits happened.
+Charter vessels willing to attempt the journey cost massive sums for the voyage from Cape Town.
+Landing requires specialized helicopters and weather conditions that occur rarely.
+In recent years, zero tourist visits have happened.
 The one technical expedition in 2023 lasted 48 hours before evacuation.
-Your dream destination wedding will remain exactly that-a dream.
+Your dream destination wedding will remain exactly that, a dream.

 What are traditional gifts for Bouvet Island ceremonies?